"

 This mixing is called El Mestizaje.

-Ninety percent of the present day population of Mexico is considered to consist of "mestizos."
+Fifty percent or more of the present day population of Mexico is considered to consist of "mestizos."

 Aztec account of the Spanish conquest